TicTak21/dotfiles/README.md

 # Dotfiles

-All dotfiles and config that I use.
+All dotfiles and configs that I use.